jpleet/ebeeb/readme.md

 Notebook: [Rosenzweig-MacArthur](experiments/consumer-resource/rosenzweig_macarthur.ipynb)

 The Rosenzweig-MacArthur model is a popular extenstion of the Lotka-Volterra equations that adds more realistic logistic growth in the prey population and intake rates in the predator population.
-It has some peculiar dynamics termed the paradox of enrichment.
-With all other parameters the same, increases in the carrying capacity of the prey (thus enriching the predator resouce), turns the predator population from stable equilibra to unstable limit cycles.
+It has some peculiar dynamics termed the [paradox of enrichment](https://en.wikipedia.org/wiki/Paradox_of_enrichment).
+With all other parameters fixed, increases in the carrying capacity of the prey (thus enriching the predator resouce), turns the predator population from stable equilibra to unstable limit cycles.
 The unstable limit cycles have troughs closer to extinction; so theoretically, more prey can increase the chance of extinction in a predator.

 Here's a sample bifurcation plot: